 Woodford Patient Capital Trust – thesis still valid; position initiated too early

-In QuotedData’s April 2019 note (see pages 6 and 7 of that note), it was highlighted that SIGT had initiated a new position in Woodford Patient Capital Trust (WPCT –woodfordfunds.com/funds/wpct) and the rationale behind the investment was explained.
-Readers may wish to review that note but, to briefly summarise:
+In our April 2019 note (see pages 6 and 7 of that note), we discussed how SIGT had initiated a new position in Woodford Patient Capital Trust (WPCT – woodfordfunds.com/funds/wpct) and explained the rationale behind the investment.
+We recommend that readers review that note but, to briefly summarise:

-WPCT has invested in lots of early stage businesses that needed cash.
-These take time to develop but are now closer to IPO and their cash needs are considerably less.
+- WPCT has invested in lots of early stage businesses that needed cash.
+These take time to develop but are now closer to IPO and their cash requirements are considerably less.

-- In Seneca IM’s view, many of the underlying businesses have promising ideas but the market has become fixated with just a few of the larger holdings in the portfolio, and the negative press surrounding a transaction with the LF Woodford Equity Income Fund (an OEIC, or open-ended investmentcompany, that is Woodford Investment Management’s flagship fund).
+- In Seneca IM’s view, many of the underlying businesses have promising ideas but the market has become fixated with just a few of the larger holdings in the portfolio, and the negative press surrounding a transaction with the LF Woodford Equity Income Fund (an OEIC that is Woodford Investment Management’s flagship fund).

 - Reflecting these difficulties, WPCT has drifted out to a circa 20% discount (see Figure 4).
 SIGT’s manager says that the current high discount offers an excellent entry point.
 (SIGT invested at a c 13% discount, and it was trading at a 33.5% discount as at 10 July 2017).

-- SIGT invested in WPCT on the expectation of how the net asset value (NAV) will perform (the manager believes that there will be a J-curve effect – this is where a variable, in this case WPCT’s NAV initially falls, then steeply rises above the starting point).
+- SIGT invested in WPCT on the expectation of how the NAV will perform (the manager believes that there will be a J-curve effect).

-On 3 June 2019, the LF Woodford Equity Income Fund (the OEIC) was suspended, citing an increased level of redemptions.
+On 3 June 2019, the LF Woodford Equity Income Fund (an OEIC) was suspended, citing an increased level of redemptions.
 A big issue has been the unquoted holdings that are held in the OEIC’s portfolio, many of which are held in common with WPCT.
-As investors sought to exit, redemptions were financed by selling more liquid holdings pushing the proportion of unquoteds held in the portfolio higher until they hit their 10% limit.
-These woes have since been compounded by a 41% fall in the share price of Kier Group following a profits warning that was also announced on 3 June 2019 (SIGT is a shareholder in Kier Group – see pages 9 and 10).
+As investors sought to exit, redemptions were financed by disposing of more liquid holdings pushing the proportion of unquoteds held in the portfolio higher until they hit their 10% limit.
+These woes have since been compounded by a 41% fall in the share price of Kier Group following a profits warning that was also announced on 3 June 2019 (SIGT is a shareholder in Kier Group – see page 9).
 The Financial Conduct Authority is also investigating.

 Seneca IM says many of the underlying businesses are not significantly affected by the problems that are being encountered by Woodford as a shareholder.
 It does not expect this issue to be resolved quickly, but remains positive on the long-term outlook and see strong upside potential.
 In the meantime, the impact on SIGT’s NAV has been minimal.
 The position accounted for around 1% of SIGT’s NAV and, as at 2 July 2019, WPCT’s share price had fallen 28.1% since the announcement on 3 June 2019.
 As such, the overall impact on SIGT’s NAV has been in the region of around 28bp in total.

 Figures 6, 7, 8 and 9 show the largest positions in each part of the portfolio as at 31 May 2019.
-Details of the rationale underlying some of these and other positions can be found in QuotedData’s previous notes (see page 12 of this note).
-For example, readers who would like more detail on the CIM Dividend Income Fund, Samarang Asian Prosperity Fund, Hipgnosis Songs Fund, Diploma, Victrex or Custodian REIT should see pages 6 to 10 of QuotedData’s September 2018 update note.
+Details of the rationale underlying some of these and other positions can be found in our previous notes (see page 11 of this note).
+For example, readers who would like more detail on the CIM Dividend Income Fund, Samarang Asian Prosperity Fund, Hipgnosis Songs Fund, Diploma, Victrex or Custodian REIT should see pages 6 to 9 of our September 2018 update note.